MarsBarnes/commerceApp_backEnd/README.md

 ## Technologies Used
 - Frontend: Built with React and styled using Bootstrap for a clean and responsive user interface.
 The frontend is deployed on Netlify.
 - Backend: Developed using Node.js and Express.js, with data stored in a PostgreSQL database.
 The backend is hosted on Clever Cloud.

-## Getting Started
-1. Online Access: Simply visit the website at https://bananascommerce.netlify.app/.
-2. Local Installation:
-    - Clone both the frontend repository (https://github.com/MarsBarnes/commerceApp_frontEnd) and the backend repository (https://github.com/MarsBarnes/commerceApp_backEnd) to your local machine.
-    - For both the frontend and backend:
-        - Navigate to the project's root directory.
-        - Install dependencies by running: npm i
-    - Start the backend server: npm start (make sure you do this step before starting the frontend)
-    - Start the frontend server: npm start

 ## Future Enhancements
 In future iterations of this project, I plan to implement a secure payment processing system to complete the shopping experience.
 Stay tuned for updates!
 Feel free to explore Sticker Shop and happy pretend shopping!